Princess Stéphanie of Belgium: A marriage of inclination

 Emperor Franz Joseph I and King Leopold II of Belgium cherished the plan to remarry Stéphanie with Archduke Franz Ferdinand, heir to the Austria-Hungary Empire after the death of Rudolf.
-However, the latter harbored other marriage plans with Countess Sophie Chotek von Wognin, a lady-in-waiting of the Habsburg court.
+However, the latter harbored other marriage plans with Countess Sophie Chotek von Wognin, the daughter of Bohuslav, Count Chotek, Austrian ambassador to Stuttgart, St. Petersburg and Brussels, and lady-in-waiting to Archduchess Isabella of Austria, Duchess of Teschen.

 For her part, Stéphanie planned to marry an aristocrat: Count Elemér Lónyay de Nagy-Lónya et Vásáros-Namény, a Hungarian nobleman of lower rank, of Protestant faith, and one year older than her.
 After studying law in Budapest, he had entered diplomatic service.
 In 1886, he was appointed counselor of the legation.
 He worked in Bucharest, then in Saint Petersburg and Brussels.
 In 1890, he became imperial and royal Chamberlain at the Austrian court.
 Promoted to embassy secretary in 1892, he worked in Saint Petersburg, Paris, London and Stuttgart.
 He then took advantage of a year's leave to travel to Africa and the Mediterranean countries.
 In 1895, he accompanied Archduke Louis Victor as a member of the imperial legation during the coronation of Tsar Nicolas II in Saint Petersburg.
 In 1896 he and his brother Gábor were raised to the dignity of Count.
 In 1897, he resigned from the foreign service and retired from the public service.
 In order to be able to marry Stéphanie, he converted to Catholicism.